-Civil engineers are involved with the design, development and construction of a huge range of projects in the built and natural environment.
-Their role is central to ensuring the safe, timely and well-resourced completion of projects in many areas.
+Consulting civil engineers advise on the design, development and construction of a range of projects in the built and natural environment

-Liaising with clients, you'll plan, manage, design and supervise the construction of projects.
-You'll work in a number of different settings and, with experience, could run projects as a project manager.
+Liaising with clients, you'll plan, manage, design and supervise the construction.
+You'll work in different settings and, with experience, could run projects as a project manager.